 Many content providers use this IP address to determine what kind of content they are licensed to offer you (think Amazon, Netflix, BBC, etc.), so if you use a VPN to change your IP address, you can essentially change what kind of content they allow you to view.

-This, however, is not the same as location tracking, since most VPNs do not change any GPS data on your device.
+This, however, is not the same as location tracking, which means that you can still be tracked with a VPN.
+Most VPNs do not change any GPS data on your device.
 You can still open up Google Maps or Apple Maps with a VPN connected, and you’ll see that your GPS location has not changed.

 Does a VPN Hide Your Location on iPhone?